dablenparty/.unix/README.md

 brew install jandedobbeleer/oh-my-posh/oh-my-posh
 ```

-`oh-my-posh` can also be used to install nerd fonts:
+`oh-my-posh` can also be used to install nerd fonts.
+For example:

 ```bash
 oh-my-posh font install JetBrainsMono